Here is the syntax to add a column to an existing table using ALTER TABLE:

 5 | Printer | 150 | NULL |

-Let’s now update the values under the ‘brand’ column (since we are dealing with strings, you’ll need to place the brand values inside quotes):
+Update the values under the ‘brand‘ column (since we are dealing with strings, place the brand values inside quotes):

 Finally, run the SELECT query below in order to see the results: